nozhanb/landCoverClassification/README.md

 ## 5. Performance

-Given the model is simple and there has been no feature enginering, one cannot expect very accurate results.
-However, by providing more training and more diverse set of training images of each land cover type the model can reach a higher accuracy.
+Given that the model is simple and no feature enginering was involved, one cannot expect an accurate output.
+However, by providing a more diverse set of training images of each land cover type the model can reach a higher accuracy.
 An example of this is provide below.

 <img src="italy100P10N.png" width="300" height="300" alt = "Training = 100; N = 10">